Timeless & Timely

 But over the past week, I’ve heard more about it than usual — as have you, I’ll wager.

-On the heels of losing an hour, the United States Senate voted to make Daylight Saving Time permanent, giving news organizations everywhere a gift of time: suddenly they had a story to fill the airwaves throughout the week.
+In front of the United States Congress is a proposal to make Daylight Saving Time permanent, giving news organizations everywhere a gift of time: suddenly they had a story to fill the airwaves throughout the week.

 And yes, half of them called it Daylight “Savings” Time.
 The horror.